-Indigenous Womxn Climb (IWXNC) began at the kitchen table.
+Indigenous Women Climb (IWC) began at the kitchen table.

 Between conversations, dreams and rants about the need for more Indigenous cultural knowledge and representation in rock-climbing and Land-relations.

-A growing collective of Indigenous womxn (non-binary, queer, trans, Two-Spirit and femme) climbers, IWXNC believes that Indigenous leadership is necessary in order to restore and transform our relations to the Land and Waters.
+A growing collective of Indigenous women (non-binary, queer, trans, Two-Spirit and femme) climbers, IWC believes that Indigenous leadership is necessary in order to restore and transform our relations to the Land and Waters.

 Founder and Facilitator, Erynne Gilpin is a mixed Michif, Filipina and Celtic rock climber, educator, and film-maker based in Canada and Brazil.

 Post-Doctoral community researcher committed to Land-based wellness, climate justice and place-based knowledge mobilization.